Getting Started

 🖥️ Start the API

-anycloud runs a local API server that orchestrates your deployments.
-It runs in the background as a Docker container.
+anycloud runs an API server that orchestrates your deployments.
+For a local setup, start it in the background as a Docker container:

 anycloud api start